agyn-sandbox/cwnd-warm-up-proxy/README.md

 - Server: near the target (can be on the same host)
 - Goal: improve throughput on the consumer→server leg using multiple prewarmed connections

+## Features

+- Selective acknowledgements with retransmission to recover quickly from loss.
+- Bounded reorder buffers and credit-based flow control to cap memory growth under duress.
+- Adaptive weighted scheduler driven by recent goodput to prioritise healthy subflows.
+- Automatic subflow re-dial on the client when a transport path drops.

 See SPEC.md for the detailed technical specification (v0.1).

 ## Prerequisites